 Next Level Investing

-Depending on the amount of equity freed up, following this option can, in some cases, be viewed as preferable to taking out a loan, not least because having other outstanding debts may reduce your chances of being accepted for a buy-to-let mortgage on any new property.
+Remortgaging can deliver significant financial benefits, allowing you to release some of the equity tied up in your property alongside securing a lower interest rate and reduced monthly repayments.
+Depending on the amount of equity, this can be viewed as preferable to taking out a loan, not least because having other outstanding debts may reduce your chances of being accepted for a buy-to-let mortgage on any new property.

 Stay Ahead of the Property Market: Newsletter

 Sign up today and be the first to get the latest property news, market insights and SevenCapital development updates delivered straight to your inbox, every month.